siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$ u_+ + u_- = \frac{|a+b|^2 + |a-b|^2}{2} = |a|^2 + |b|^2. $$

-So the total budget is conserved exactly.
+So the total energy is conserved exactly.

 Now take equal-energy opposite-sign inputs: